 - Start dateMarch or October

-- DurationFull-time MSc - one year.
-Part-time MSc by Research (by arrangement) two-three years
+- DurationFull-time MSc: one year; PgDip: up to one year; Part-time MSc by research (by arrangement): two-three years

 - QualificationMSc, PgDip

 This course aims to provide both fundamental and applied knowledge applicable to the understanding of the design and operation of different types of gas turbines for all applications.
 Suitable for graduates seeking a challenging and rewarding career in an established international industry.

 Why this course?

 The MSc course in Thermal Power is structured to enable you to pursue your own specific interests and career aspirations.
 You may choose from a wide range of modules and select an appropriate research project.
 An intensive industrial management course is offered which assists in achieving exemptions from some engineering council requirements.

 The course is embedded in a large power and propulsion activity that is recognised internationally for its enviable portfolio of research, short courses and postgraduate programmes.